 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE SEE MY DISCLOSURES.
 FOR MORE INFORMATION.

-It can be hard to keep up, but one thing that most people seem to agree on is to eat organic.
+It can be hard to keep up, but one thing that most people seem to agree on is eating organic.

-There are several ways to make organic groceries and eating healthy food accessible for all.
+Don’t worry!
+There are several ways to make organic groceries accessible for all.

 Table of Contents

 Most people have a general idea of what organic food is.
 Images of fresh veggies, local farms, and a farmer’s market are the first things to come to mind when talking about organic food.

 According to the USDA, products are considered organic if no synthetic pesticides or fertilizers are used or applied three years befre harvesting.